Howard is an avid reader who likes helping others find interesting things to read.

 8. "Still I Rise" | Maya Angelou

-The narrator asserts that she will rise regardless of what others say or think, or what happened in the past.
+The narrator asserts that she will rise regardless of what others say/think or what happened in the past.

-Seven teenager playing pool think they're really cool.
+Seven teenagers playing pool think they're really cool.

 12. "Mirror" | Sylvia Plath